 The control panel has two module connectors - J5 (upper position) and J8 (lower position).
 Three modules are available for the panel and they can be used in any combination, including duplicate modules.
 The corresponding option jumper must be cut before installation of an optional module, to enable module supervision.

-- The 4XTM Transmitter and 4XZM Zone Relay Modules can be installed in either position. - The 4XLM Interface Module must be installed in the lower position only.
+- The 4XZM Zone Relay and the 4XTM Transmitter Modules can be installed in either position. - The 4XLM Interface Module must be installed in the lower position only.

 Installation - Upper Position